-What's the hot new disease being touted by the media?
+What's the hot new disease being broadcast by the media?
 It's the Zika virus ... and it's transmitted by mosquitoes.

 Uh oh.
-Summer is looming.
+Summer is en route.
 Mosquitoes, too.

 Well, no. The mosquitoes that will soon be buzzing Merton, don't carry the Zika virus.
 In fact, according to the Centers for Disease Control and Prevention, not a single person has contracted the virus from a mosquito in the contiguous U.S.

 Foreign countries are different.
 Zika virus is a danger if you travel to Mexico, the Caribbean and some South American nations.
 Tropical mosquitoes in these areas carry the virus.
 More than 350 "travel-related" Zika cases have been reported in the U.S., where people returned from a foreign country after being infected.